 This is kind of proof that we are motivated by “avoiding pain” more than “seeking pleasure”.

 Could it work in reverse?
 Do we feel a feeling 5x more after someone disses us versus gives us a compliment?
 We do.

 Does this mean it’s 5x harder to be nice?
-No, but you could say it takes 5 acts of nice to have the equal impact of 1 act of mean, so yes?
+No, but you could say it takes 5 acts of niceness to have the equal impact of 1 act of meanness, so yes?